 What’s wrong with asking local taxpayers to meet the needs of local schools?

-district administrators are often forced to sacrifice classroom investments for the sake of serviceable buildings or other fundamental operational costs.
+In Idaho, school facilities bond measures must pass with a two-thirds supermajority at the ballot box.
 A 2022 audit by the Idaho Legislature’s Office of Performance Evaluations found that “the current two-thirds vote threshold poses a significant barrier to bond approval.”

 What would it take to fully fund public education in Idaho?

 The Idaho Constitution outlines the minimum standards Idaho’s education funding must meet, and our Legislature is falling far short of its constitutional obligations.